-The Company has received the requisite declarations under section 149(7) of the Companies Act, 2013 read with the SEBI (Listing Obligations & Disclosure Requirement) regulations, 2015 from each of the Independent directors at the start of the Financial Year and at the time of their respective appointments and or re-appointments stating that they meet the criteria of independence as mentioned under Section 149(6) of the Act.
+The Company has received the requisite declarations under section 149(7) of the Companies Act, 2013 read with the SEBI (Listing Obligations & Disclosure Requirement) regulations, 2015 from each of the Independent directors at the start of the Financial Year stating that they meet the criteria of independence as mentioned under Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) of SEBI (LODR) Regulations, 2015.
+During the year under review, One (1) separate meeting of Independent Directors of the Company was held on 10.02.2023.